-If any event of default results in the acceleration of the maturity of the securities, the holders of a majority in aggregate principal amount of the outstanding securities may rescind and annul that acceleration at any time before the trustee obtains a judgment for the payment of the money due based on that acceleration.
-Prior to the rescission and annulment, however, all events of default, other than nonpayment of the principal of the securities which became due only because of the declaration of acceleration, must have been cured or waived as provided for in the indenture.
+If any event of default results in the acceleration of the maturity of the securities of any series, the holders of a majority in aggregate principal amount of the outstanding securities of that series may rescind and annul that acceleration at any time before the trustee obtains a judgment for the payment of the money due based on that acceleration.
+Prior to the rescission and annulment, however, all events of default, other than nonpayment of the principal of the securities of that series which became due only because of the declaration of acceleration, must have been cured or waived as provided for in the indenture.

-Under the indenture, the holders of the securities must agree to indemnify the trustee before the trustee is required to exercise any right or power under the indenture at the request of the holders.
-The trustee is entitled to this indemnification, provided that its actions are taken with the requisite standard of care during an event of default.
-The holders of a majority in principal amount of the securities may direct the time, method and place of conducting any proceedings for remedies available to the trustee or exercising any trust or power given to the trustee.
+Under the indenture, the holders of the securities of the relevant series must agree to indemnify the trustee before the trustee is required to exercise any right or power under the indenture at the request of the holders of the securities of that series.
+The trustee is entitled to this indemnification; provided that its actions are taken with the requisite standard of care during an event of default.
+The holders of a majority in principal amount of the securities of a series may direct the time, method and place of conducting any proceedings for remedies available to the trustee or exercising any trust or power given to the trustee with respect to the securities of that series.

 However, the trustee may refuse to follow any direction that conflicts with any law and the trustee may take other actions that are not inconsistent with the holders' direction.